-2. Initial Meeting
+2. Initial Meeting (Traditional SI Report)

-At the initial meeting between yourself and the Safety Governance Manager, the Terms of Reference for the investigation will be discussed and key points highlighted for investigation.
+At the initial meeting between yourself and the Safety Governance Manager, the Terms of Reference for the investigation will be agreed and key points highlighted for investigation.
 There will be an opportunity to discuss any queries you have in relation to the SI and to seek advice.

 3. What information do you need?
+(Both Traditional and AAR Approach)

 At the start of the investigation it is important to work out what information you will need to get to assist in your investigation.
-You should consider obtaining the following information (where applicable) although the Quality & Safety team will work with you to ensure this happens:
+You should consider obtaining the following information (where applicable), although the Quality & Safety team will work with you to ensure this happens:

-- Patient Care Record (PCR)
+- Electronic Patient Record (ePR)

 - Sequence of Events (SOE) log

 - Adastra record

 - Cleric record

 - 999/111 call recording

 - Statements from key staff involved

 - Training records of staff involved

 - Relevant policies & procedures

 - Arrange interviews with the staff involved

 - Equipment engineer report

 - Resource information

 - Demand information

 - Call audit

-- Identify appropriate persons to seek specialist information from (i.e. Pharmacist, Information Governance Manager, Lead Paramedic)
+• Identify appropriate persons to seek specialist information from (i.e. Pharmacist, Information Governance Team, Lead Paramedic)